AbuseIPDB/laravel/README.md

 #### Return Type:

 This function returns a `Illuminate\Http\Client\Response` object.
-The documentation for this object is [here](https://laravel.com/api/10.x/Illuminate/Http/Client/Response.html).
+The documentation for this object is <a href="https://laravel.com/api/10.x/Illuminate/Http/Client/Response.html" target = "_blank">here</a>.

 ### Endpoint specific methods
 As of current version, this package also has methods to request the check and report endpoints.